 - 1. Disconnect main power to the unit. - 2.
 Disconnect motor plug in supply section of the unit. - 3.
-Restore main unit power. - Check for proper line voltage at motor power leads Black (PL1-1), Yellow (PL1-2), and Blue (PL1-3).
-Blue is only present on 3-phase motors.
-See the following table.
+Restore main unit power. - 4.
+Check for proper line voltage at motor power leads Black (PL1-3), Yellow (PL1-6), and Blue (PL1-9).

 - 5. Disconnect main power. - 6.
 Reconnect motor plug in supply section of unit. - 7.
 Restore main power. - 8.
 Check for proper motor control voltage signal of 9.7 vdc to 10.3 vdc at IFM-1 and IFM-3 on Unit Control Board (UCB).
-See Fig. 9. - 9.
-Using a jumper wire from unit control terminals R to G, engage motor operation. - Verify control signal from user speed selection switch by placing voltmeter taps in provided terminals marked Vdc.
+See Fig. 11. - 9.
+Using a jumper wire from unit control terminals R to G, engage motor operation. - 10.
+Verify control signal from user speed selection switch by placing voltmeter taps in provided terminals marked vdc.
 Signal should be between 3.8 vdc and 10.3 vdc. - 11.
 If the motor does not start and run, remove the fan assembly and replace the motor with one having the same part number.
 Do not substitute with an alternate design motor as the voltage/speed programming will not be the same as that on an original factory motor.